hungdao-testing/TodoMVC/README.md

     -   Reduce the testing efforts.

 ### [F. Entrance and Exit criteria](#f-entrance-and-exit-criteria)
+Testing process is a part of Development cycle in Agile model.
 QA and team will work together to identify a schedule for delivering each Sprint or task as it is completed so that we achieve the greatest quality in the shortest possible time.
-Each task MUST follow the criterias below
+Before doing or releasing builds, we must follow the Definition Of Done (DOD) and Definition of Ready (DOR) in project plan, here are outstanding points related to quality:

-1. Entrance Criteria (the conditions to test the tasks)
+1. DOR (the conditions to test the tasks)
-   -   The tasks must have unit-test.
+   -   The tasks must described clearly what could be tested and what could not be tested.
-   -   Passed for Acceptance Checklists described in tasks.
+   -   All blockers and dependencies are resolved completedly.
+   -   Before releasing the tasks to QA team, they must satisfy the quality coverage at Unit test level.
+   -   Before releasing the tasks to QA team, they must be passed the acceptance criterias.
+If NOT, please list out what items are done.

-2. Exit Criteria (the conditions to mark the tasks done)
+2. DOD (the conditions to mark the tasks done)
    - All test cases are executed.
    - No major defects remain.